Skip to main content

 The NCI/Veterans Health Administration’s BD-STEP supports training of early career scientists using VA’s rich healthcare data resources.
 Fellows with quantiative expertise are matched to VA medical centers and partner with clinicians to use data science to address important questions in cancer research and care.

-NCI and the National Institute of Biological Imaging and Bioengineering (NIBIB) are collaborating on the Synthetic Biology and Cancer Program which supports innovative applications of synthetic biology technologies to address challenges across cancer biology, prevention, early detection, diagnosis, and treatment.
+NCI and the National Institute of Biomedical Imaging and Bioengineering (NIBIB) collaborate on the Synthetic Biology and Cancer Program which supports innovative applications of synthetic biology technologies to address challenges across cancer biology, prevention, early detection, diagnosis, and treatment.

 • Cancer Grand Challenges

 NCI and Cancer Research UK (CRUK), the world's leading funders in cancer research, partner to fund the Cancer Grand Challenges (CGC) program.
+NCI's participation is led by the Office of the Deputy Director.
 CGC supports novel ideas from multi-national interdisciplinary research teams to address some of cancer's toughest challenges.

 NCI's R50 Award provides salary support and travel funds for exceptional scientists including those in research labs and core facilities that are pursuing research within the context of an existing cancer research program.